Loss

 Displaced in Cairo, Egypt

-Qarmout presents an exhibition consisting of a single work, a one meter by one meter painting.
-Her work addresses one of the biggest questions in the history of art and within art itself: How can art reckon with the unimaginable and therefore unrepresentable?
+Qarmout presents an exhibition consisting of a single work: a one-meter by one-meter painting.
+Her work addresses one of the biggest questions in the history of art and within art itself: How can art reckon with the unimaginable and, therefore, the unrepresentable?
 This question has been asked of art in the wake of genocide.
 We are now asking it in its midst.
 Qarmout’s question goes to the heart of the Gaza Biennale project.

 The artist takes up this challenge by shifting the focus from the brutality of massacres to the experience of loss.
-Her approach is to attempt to represent the unrepresentable, and she does this by thinking with shapes and colors.
-Her approach does not focus on specific details, but on the general.
-The pain and the reality of people’s experiences and suffering is beyond our ability to imagine and beyond representation.
+Her approach attempts to represent the unrepresentable, and she does this by thinking with shapes and colors.
+Rather than focusing on specific details, her approach emphasizes the general.
+The pain and reality of people’s experiences and suffering are beyond our ability to imagine and beyond representation.

 We are living in a time of genocide, of horrors and their details that are unrepresentable, and yet they must be seen, felt, and understood for some reckoning to take place, and for healing to begin.
 Qarmout believes in beauty, in life, and her work reflects that.
 To represent the feeling of loss, as a way to heal the unimaginable traumas of this war, is her method.
 We are perhaps not far from Malevich’s Black Square, the “zero point of painting,” as Qarmout attempts to push representation to its limits.
-It is perhaps not a coincidence that she chose for this work the dimensions of one meter by one meter.
+It is perhaps not a coincidence that she chose the dimensions of one-meter by one-meter for this work.

 The recent war in Gaza has affected the entire Palestinian artistic environment, marking an end or a beginning for every Palestinian in Gaza.
 Qarmout lost her studio and had been living a life of displacement, anxiety, and deprivation for months until she was able to flee with her family to Egypt.
 The fate of her remaining paintings in her family’s home is unknown.
 Her works on display in Gaza have all been destroyed due to the intense Israeli bombing of the Shifa area.